Where to Play and Listen

 Third Wednesday Club Meeting

 A new leader and new surprises every month.
-Location announced via email.
-Sign up below.
+May thru October at Abbott Square Market.
+Sign up for details sent by email below.

 Ukulele Club First Thursday Sing and Strum Along